Whenever we start out on a new project, role, or relationship, our previous project, role, or relationship also comes to an end.

 These transitions come in three stages:

-1. Separation
+- Separation

-Here we let go of our old life and identity.
+This is where we let go of our old life and identity.

-This is the packing-up stage before we move home, the pregnancy before having a baby, the last few days after we’ve quit our job and know that we are leaving but we’re still working out our notice period.
+This is the packing-up stage before we move home, the pregnancy before having a baby, the last few days after we’ve quit our job and know that we are leaving but are still working out our notice period.

 In Separation we know that something new is coming but it hasn’t yet begun.

-Here the process is about fully letting go of our old life and identity.
+This stage of the process is about fully letting go of our old life and identity.

-2. Liminal or Threshold Stage
+. - Liminal or Threshold Stage

 Here we cross the threshold and step into our new life.
-Our old identity has gone but the new one hasn’t yet formed so we’re in a kind of no man’s land.
+Our old identity has gone but the new one hasn’t yet formed so we’re in a kind of limbo, no man’s land.

-This is the day we move into our new house, the day the baby is born, our first day at the new school or in the new role.
+This is the day we move into our new house, the day the baby is born, our first day at a new school or in a new role: our old life is over but our new life is still unclear.

-3. Consolidation Stage
+. - Consolidation Stage

 Here we find our feet.